TamimiGitHub/faa-sam-demo/200-Data-Layer.md

 4. **Database Write**: Processed data is written to DocumentDB collections
 5. **Data Expiration**: Old data is automatically removed to maintain the historical window

-This architecture ensures that your DocumentDB instance always contains the most recent 10 minutes of flight data, providing a real-time view of the National Airspace System.
+This architecture ensures that your DocumentDB instance always contains the most recent 8 hours of flight data, providing a real-time view of the National Airspace System.

 ## Next Steps